nhbusch/poshutils/README.md

 poshutils
 =========

-Collection of PowerShell modules and utilities.
+Collection of PowerShell modules, utilities and config files.

 These PowerShell commands include tools for programming in VisualStudio(R), Git source code management, signing code and various system utilities.